inbasperu/VisionGuard/README.md

 ### **Installation and Extensibility**

 - **Easy Windows Setup:** Comes with an easy installation setup for Windows.
-- **Cross-Platform Libraries:** Utilizes cross-platform libraries like Qt6, OpenCV, and OpenVINO for extensibility and future updates.
+- **Cross-Platform Libraries:** Utilizes cross-platform libraries like Qt6, OpenCV, and OpenVINO, dynamically linked for extensibility and future updates.

-For an in-depth look at these features, please refer to our [Features Documentation](docs/FEATURES.md).

 ## Installation